 Advantage#1: Salient benefits of Corporation or LLC

 - Independent Life: One of the salient advantages of an S Corporation in Kentucky is that it enjoys an independent life.
-The death or incapacity of a stockholder will not disturb operations of the business.
+The death or incapacitation of a stockholder will not disturb operations of the business.

-- Tax Credit: One of the advantages of a startup company Kentucky is the Kentucky Small Business Tax Credit (KSBTC) program.
+- Tax Credit: One of the advantages of a startup company in Kentucky is the Kentucky Small Business Tax Credit (KSBTC) program.
 Eligible businesses paying taxes imposed by program KRS 141.040 (corporation income tax) can apply for a non-refundable state income tax credit that can vary from $3,500 – $25,000.

 - Pass through taxation: If you register a new company in Kentucky as an S corporation then the corporation or firm will not pay any income tax.
 Instead, the income or loss of the corporation will be passed on to the stockholders.

-- Limited Liability: If you register a new business in Kentucky as a LLC then you will be able to enjoy limited liability protection.
+- Limited Liability: If you register a new business in Kentucky as an LLC then you will be able to enjoy limited liability protection.
 This means claimants can sue the LLC and not the owner or investors.

 - Flexible Profit Distribution: An LLC has the benefit of being able to select different ways of distribution of profits.

-- State Tax Credit: One of the advantages of a startup company Kentucky is the Kentucky Small Business Tax Credit (KSBTC) program.
+- State Tax Credit: One of the advantages of a startup company in Kentucky is the Kentucky Small Business Tax Credit (KSBTC) program.
 Eligible businesses paying taxes imposed by program KRS 141.0401 (limited liability entity tax) can apply for a non-refundable state income tax credit that can vary from $3,500 – $25,000.

 Advantage#2: Business Incentives

-The number of small business in Kentucky grew from 341,147 in 2015 to 347,159 in 2017 and this trend is mostly due to the variety of business incentives provided through state based programs.
+The number of small businesses in Kentucky grew from 341,147 in 2015 to 347,159 in 2017 and this trend is mostly due to the variety of business incentives provided through state based programs.
 Once you register a new business in Kentucky, you will be able to qualify for most of the programs and this can help promote financial growth and expansion for businesses in a large number of industries.
 Let’s look at some of the top programs in the Bluegrass State.